Stormboy717/Data-Synth/README.md

 # Medical Incident Report Generator

 This repository contains three Python scripts for generating synthetic data.
 Each script uses OpenAI's GPT-3 language model to generate a fake medical incident report/HSE reports and saves it as a PDF document.
-The generated PDF reports follow a pamphlet-style design.
+The generated PDF based on examples in the indastry.

 ## Scripts